syncfusion-content/javascript-docs/js/api/ejSplitter.md

-Specify the orientation for spliter control.See orientation
+Specify the orientation for spliter control.
+See  <a href="global.html#enum:orientation">orientation</a>